jboss-developer/jboss-eap-quickstarts/mail/README.md

 Technologies: JavaMail, JSF, CDI
 Summary: Demonstrates the use of JavaMail
 Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates sending email with the use of *CDI 1.0* and *JSF 2.0* in *Red Hat JBoss Enterprise Platform 6.1* or later.
+This example demonstrates sending email with the use of *CDI 1.0* and *JSF 2.0* in Red Hat JBoss Enterprise Application Platform.

-The example uses the default Mail provider that comes out of the box with JBoss EAP 6.1.
+The example uses the default Mail provider that comes out of the box with JBoss EAP.
 It uses your local mail relay and the default SMTP port of 25.

 The configuration of the mail provider is found in the `JBOSS_HOME/standalone/configuration/standalone.xml` if you are running a standalone server or in the `JBOSS_HOME/domain/configuration/domain.xml` file if you are running in a managed domain.
 An example of the mail subsystem XML configuration is provided below: